huffpostdata/ruby-pollster/README.md

     >> Pollster::Chart.where(:topic => '2012-senate', :state => 'MA')
     => [<Pollster::Chart: 2012 Massachusetts Senate: Brown vs Warren>]

-List the polls that were used to create the estimate for a specific chart:
+List the polls that were used to create the estimate for a specific chart.
+The list of polls is paginated, with 10 polls per page:

     >> chart = Pollster::Chart.find('2012-iowa-gop-primary')
     >> chart.polls